 PURPOSE OF FORM - Form 5305-RA is a model custodial account agreement that meets the requirements of Code Section 408A.
 However, only Articles I through VIII have been reviewed by the IRS.
 A Roth individual retirement account (Roth IRA) is established after the form is fully executed by both the individual (Depositor) and the Custodian.
 This account must be created in the United States for the exclusive benefit of the Depositor and his or her beneficiaries.
 Do not file Form 5305-RA with the IRS.
 Instead, keep it with your records.
 For more information on IRAs, including the required disclosures the Custodian must give the Depositor, see Pub.
-590-A, Contributions to Individual Retirement Arrangements, and Pub.
-590-B, Distributions from Individual Retirement Arrangements.
+590-A, Contributions to Individual Retirement Arrangements.